niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 ```

 ## Abstraction
 abstraction refers to the concept of hiding the complex implementation details of an object and exposing only the essential features and functionalities to the outside world.
-It involves creating abstract classes and interfaces that define the common properties and behaviors that a group of related objects should have, without specifying the details of how those properties and behaviors are implemented.
+It involves creating abstract classes and interfaces that define the common properties and behaviors that a group of related objects should have, without specifying the details of how those properties and behaviors are implemented.<br/>
+The actual use case is parent class make sure that child classes should obey parent class instruction like make `abstract method's` method  in their class.

 **Abstract Class:**
 Abstract Classes: An abstract class is a class that cannot be instantiated on its own and may contain abstract methods (methods without a body).
 Abstract classes serve as blueprints for other classes and define a common interface for a group of related classes.
-In Python, we can create an abstract class using the ABC (Abstract Base Class) module.
+In Python, we can create an abstract class using the ABC (Abstract Base Class) module. we can't create the abstract class object.

 ```python
 from abc import ABC,abstractmethod class BankApp(ABC):